nerophon/dictdash/README.md

-# dictionary dash
+# Dictionary Dash

-An exercise in engineering in Go.
+An engineering exercise implemented in Go.

-Given a dictionary and a start and end word, this program finds minimum number of single-letter transformations required to transform the start word into the end word.
+Given a dictionary and a start and end word, this program finds minimum number of single-letter transformations required to transform the start word into the end word, where each intermediate word is also in the dictionary.

 ##Prerequisites